YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Warning: This indicates that the [UNIX] GTMSECSHR daemon was not able to create its log file.

 Action: Check the accompanying message(s) for additional information.
-Check gtm_log environment variable.
+Check ydb_log environment variable.

 ----------------------
 GTMSECSHRLOGSWH